-We first entered a small hanger area with what looked to be the same turret devices that materialised me standing on the sides of the room.
+We first entered a smaller hangar area with what looked to be the same turret devices that materialised me standing on the sides of the room.
 They were being used to materialise similar camping gear they had given to me before.
 After which, we entered a corridor that looked fresh out of a science fiction show; I was expecting to find people dressed in bright uniforms around every corner.
-In some ways I was hoping it, wanting to find another human.
+In some ways, I was hoping for it, wanting to find another human.
 Yet every corner we went around revealed just more empty corridors decorated with different doors.
-They made some doors out of wood, other’s metal, they had decorated others with gold, and others were plain.
-The corridor itself had strip lights either side of the ceiling and the walls were decorated with a horizontal wood strip.
-It had a minimalist look to it as if I was in an art gallery and the doors were the art.
+They made some doors out of wood, others metal.
+They had decorated others with gold, and others were plain.
+The corridor itself had strip lights on either side of the ceiling and they decorated the walls with a horizontal wood strip.
+It had a minimalist look to it, as if I was in an art gallery and the doors were the art.

-No one said anything to begin with, we just walked.
+No one said anything to begin with.
+We just walked.
 It felt better with this group, safer.
 I felt as if this large Tuhingan woman would look after me and everything was fine.
-My frayed nerves began to relax, although I was still jittery and feeling stressed.
+My frayed nerves relaxed, although I was still jittery and feeling stressed.
 My heart was still beating quick, still felt the sweat drip between my fingers and every little thing made me jump.
 But it was a little better at that moment.
 Periclum then startled me by breaking the silence.

 “Why are we so quiet?
 It’s a little awkward.”

 “A time for contemplation is never awkward, my boy.”
 Re replied in his usual way.

 “Well, all I am thinking about is getting an enjoyable meal and drinking your finest cocktail, Re,”